Mobility-Data-Space/mds-edc/extensions/kafka/README.md

 The extension consists of the following modules:

-- **broker**: Core Control Plane extension that manages access to Kafka topics by creating credentials and tokens
+- **kafka-broker**: Core Control Plane extension that manages access to Kafka topics by creating credentials and tokens
-- **data-address-spi**: Defines the data address format for Kafka assets
+- **kafka-spi**: Defines the data address format for Kafka assets
-- **validator-data-address**: Validates Kafka data addresses
+- **validator-data-address-kafka**: Validates Kafka data addresses

 ## Technical Implementation